 Collaborate with our researchers

-Work with us to solve problems
+Work with us to solve business problems and bring innovations to market

-We understand that some problems are so complex that they require a radically different approach.
 Whether you’re a university, multinational business, startup or not-for-profit, it’s no longer enough to rely on traditional approaches to compete and thrive in today’s world.

 By connecting our researchers with your business or organisation, we can create outcomes that are truly multidisciplinary, and are embedded in both evidence-based research and industry experience.

-The government has established several funding opportunities, designed to apply research expertise to industry and business challenges.
+The Australian government has established several funding opportunities, designed to apply research expertise to industry and business challenges.
 We have access to these funding opportunities, so a collaboration with us can increase your research budget.

 Linkage grants support research and development projects that involve collaboration between university researchers and external organisations (state government entities, commercial organisations and not-for-profits).